Malik6261/Portfolio/README.md

 4. **Deploy**: Your cinematic portfolio will be live at a custom `.netlify.app` URL.

 ---
 © 2024 KOMILOV ABDUMALIK.
-UNLOCKING SUB-ZERO GROWTH.
+ARCHITECTING DIGITAL DOMINANCE.